 12. Consider pre-arranged / a la carte

 Consider purchasing things with little to no customization.
-There are a lot of pre-arranged and a la carte wedding flowers that will be a more affordable and budget friendly option.
+There are many pre-arranged and a la carte wedding flowers that will be a more affordable and budget-friendly option.